Periodontal Diseases

 The rate at which periodontal diseases progress varies in different individuals, and it is determined by the strength of the attack.
 This is also determined by the bacterial plaque and your immune system.
 The balance between your body’s immunoinflammatory response and the bacterial plaque is significant to your periodontal health.

-Research shows that your responses are influenced by genetic factors and specific environmental factors which determine the risk of periodontal diseases.
+Research shows that your responses are influenced by genetic factors and specific environmental factors that determine the risk of periodontal diseases.
 In such a case, it is common for chronic periodontal diseases to attack you.
-Since these diseases are linked to diabetes and cardiovascular diseases, it is necessary to take care of your general health.
+Since these diseases are linked to diabetes and cardiovascular diseases, taking care of your general health is necessary.

 The best way to avoid periodontal diseases is to focus on oral health, for instance, brushing your teeth.
-Develop a routine of brushing your teeth twice daily and remember to visit your dental clinic in Dubai regularly.
+Develop a routine of brushing your teeth twice daily, and remember to visit your dental clinic in Dubai regularly.
 Use a brush with soft bristles and brush gently to avoid damaging the teeth and gums.
-Remember to floss and use mouth-rinses when necessary.
-If you have plague, visit your dentist for professional help.
+Remember to floss and use mouth rinses when necessary.
+If you have plaque, visit your dentist for professional help.

 Periodontal Diseases, Diabetes, and Heart Health